Czech Christmas Cookie #6

 Melt baking chocolate according to method of your choice.
 Add chocolate to walnut/rum mixture and mix (pulse in) well.
 This should form a wet dough.

 Divide dough into 2 equal sized mounds on parchment paper or waxed paper covered plate or tray.
 Cover with plastic wrap.
 Refrigerate for 20 to 30 mins until dough slightly firms up and is easier to work with.
 Take first mound and roll into a long log about 1 inch (2.5 cm) in diameter.
 Then do the same with the second mound.
 [I usually put the second mound in the fridge while working the first.]

 Take first log and cut in half.
 Then halve the halves.
 Repeat until you have 16 equal-sized pieces.
 [You’ll do the same with the second log later.]
 Between the two logs you’ll end up with 32 rum balls total.

 Thoroughly drain cherries (reserving the rum, if you’d like to drink it).
 Pat fruit with paper towel, if very juicy.
-Take one piece of dough and press one rum-soaked cherry into the middle.
+Take one piece of dough and press into a flat round.
+[I usually do this in my hand.]
+Put one rum-soaked cherry into the middle.
 Envelope the cherry and then roll into a small ball.
 Place on a waxed or parchment paper covered tray.
 Repeat with the rest of the pieces.
 Do the same with the second log.